microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/aks.md

 }
 ```

-As we can see a field added to the resource called `dnsSettings`.
-Within the DNS settings we can see the custom part of our DNS record and the fully qualified domain name (fqdn), that we came up with.
+As we can see a field was added to the resource called `dnsSettings`.
+Within the DNS settings we can see the custom part of our DNS record, that we came up with, and the fully qualified domain name (fqdn) with the postfix provided by Azure.

 If the fqdn already exists we would get the follwing error message.